execonline-inc/antivirus/readme.markdown

 on a "clean" SNS topic.
 When a scanned file is infected (a virus was detected), we push a notification out on an "infected" SNS topic.

-The infected topic and the clean topic don't have to be different topic in practice, but we've logically separated them so that it is easier to configure the virus scanner to suit your needs.
+The infected topic and the clean topic don't have to be different topics in practice, but we've logically separated them so that it is easier to configure the virus scanner to suit your needs.